1200wd/web-coineva/content/use-nulldata-to-send-blockchain-messages.rst

 On the Proof Of Existence website (https://poex.io) you can store a hash of any document, which proves the existence of a document on a specific data.
-And in my article: " `Proof existence of documents using Nulldata <{filename}/proof-existence-store-documents-hash-blockchain.rst>`_ " I explain how to do this yourself with BitcoinLib.
+And in my article: " `Proof existence of documents using Nulldata <{filename}/proof-existence-store-documents-hash-blockchain.rst>`_ " is explained how to do this yourself with BitcoinLib.

+Storing data is not limited to the Bitcoin blockchain, `Null data transactions are also available on the Litecoin or Dash blockchain
+<{filename}/use-nulldata-to-store-data-on-litecoin-or-dash-blockchain.rst>`_.

 But Null Data messages can also be used to build another layer on the blockchain network to store assets or other crypto currencies.
 Colored coins (https://en.wikipedia.org/wiki/Colored_coin)